haberdashPI/ShammaModel.jl/README.md

 - Document function interfaces
 - Improve plotting (don't require R)
 - And a few example uses
-- Improve and generify the `AuditoryModel.Result` type and make it its own package for handling arrays with metadata.
+- Improve and generify the `ShammaModel.Result` type and make it its own package for handling arrays with metadata.

 # Status